Translations

 Introduction

-On 9/7/2016, I joined the website discussion board, Bible and Faith Discussions – Christian Viewpoint.
-I was still trapped at home, unable to return to work yet.
+On 9/7/2016, I joined the website discussion board Bible and Faith Discussions – Christian Viewpoint.
+Recovering, I was still trapped at home, unable to return to work yet.
 I had to find ways to entertain my untrapped mind and spirit.
-I posted three comments.
+I posted three comments on the discussion board.
 I read several comments by others.

-I had views.
-I received one comment, so far.
-I have replied.
-(It was a fine comment.)
+The post had views.
+It has received one comment so far.
+I replied.
+It was a fine comment.

 1/31/2021: Βαπτίζω in the Context of Grace

-On 1/30/2021, the website administrator posted an article, to start a new discussion topic.
+Yesterday, the website administrator posted an article to start a new discussion topic.
 The post is titled, “Do we need to be baptized to be saved?”
 The article drew my interest.

 I am honored to be the first to comment on your 1/30/2021 post.

-On 3/7/2009, on my website, I wrote “Why I Left.”
-Over the last almost 12 years, I have re-read my article many times, such as today.
-I still will not change one word.
+On 3/7/2009 on my website, I wrote “Why I Left.”
+Over the last almost 12 years, I have reread my article many times, such as today.
+I still would not change one word.
 My unpublished book, “Light at the End of the Tunnel,” expands greatly on my 3/7/2009 article.
-I plan to publish.
+I plan to publish my book.

-The formula is: genuine and active faith, in response to God's grace.
+The formula is genuine and active faith in response to God's grace.
 That faith includes repentance, confession, βαπτίζω, and living in appreciation of God's gift.
-(God doesn't demand perfection.
-He expects faithfulness.)
-This is the faith that takes us Home!
+God doesn't demand perfection.
+He expects faithfulness.
+This is the faith that takes us to heaven!

-Βαπτίζω is defined: “I dip, submerge, but specifically of ceremonial dipping; I baptize” (https://greeklexicon.org/lexicon/strongs/907/).
+Βαπτίζω is defined as “I dip, submerge, but specifically of ceremonial dipping; I baptize” (https://greeklexicon.org/lexicon/strongs/907/).
 My God is bigger than the quibble on the mode of “immersion” or “baptism.”
-I know many fine Christian examples, who were “sprinkled” as adults.
+I know many fine Christian examples who were “sprinkled” as adults.
 That was their genuine and active faith response to God's grace.
 Their lives demonstrate the Lord living in them.
 They are saved by their genuine and active faith, despite any doctrinal imperfections, such as the mode of baptism.
-(The correct mode of baptism is immersion, as per the Greek and New Testament examples, but I digress.)
+The correct mode of baptism is immersion, as per the Greek and New Testament examples, but I digress.

-The earthly father instructs his son: “if you dig up the weeds in the garden, mow the yard, pick some ripe corn from the garden and bring it inside, and take a bath, then I will give you your allowance for the week.”
-The son, eager to honor his good father, digs up weeds and, accidentally, a few beans.
+An earthly father instructs his son, “If you dig up weeds in the garden, mow the yard, pick ripe corn from the garden, bring it inside, and take a bath, then I will give you your allowance for the week.”
+The son, eager to honor his good father, digs up weeds and accidentally a few beans.
 He mows the yard, including some of his mother's flowers.
-He picks corn, several ripe but a few not ripe.
-Outside, he takes a garden hose and douses himself, with water, over his head and down his face.
+He picks corn, several ripe, but a few not ripe.
+Outside, he takes a garden hose and douses himself with water over his head and down his face.
 (He is hot and sweaty.)
-His father comes outside, just as the garden hose shower is done.
+His father comes outside just as the garden hose shower is done.
 His earthly father, a good man, says, “Well, you did a good enough job.
 You tried.
 You honored me.
 Here's your weekly allowance, son.
-Now, let's go HOME.”
+Now, let's go home.”

 God expects faith, not doctrinal perfection.
 Faith should guide us to be as exact doctrinally as we can be.
 Salvation is based on faith, not perfection in doctrinal understanding.
 I rest my case.
 My case is biblical.
 I can prove it.
 My God is bigger than that!